Taking Out The Garbage: Dumb Mortgage Closing Costs

 However, APR has some real shortcomings for shoppers.
 To make shopping easy, ask every lender for a quote for a specific rate, and choose the one with the lowest total lender and third party charges.

 Alternatively, you can ask for quotes on "no-cost" mortgages and choose the lender with the lowest rate.
-Fixing one variable makes it much easier to spot the cheapest mortgage.Click to see today's rates (Sep 24th, 2017)
+Fixing one variable makes it much easier to spot the cheapest mortgage.Verify your new rate (Nov 23rd, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.